-- rC117 The requirements set out in Rules C113 to C116 above: - .1 do not apply in the case of pupils who were granted exemption from the vocational stage of training under Rule Q73;
+- rC117 The requirements set out in Rules rC113 to rC116 above: - .1 do not apply in the case of pupils who were granted exemption from the vocational stage of training under Rule Q73;

-- .2 do not apply in the case of pupils who are doing a period of pupillage in a set of chambers, or in a BSB authorised body, as part of a training programme offered by another organisation which is authorised by the Bar Standards Board to take pupils; - .3 do not apply in the case of pupils who have completed both the non-practising and the practising six months of pupillage; - .4 save as provided in Rule C117.3 above, do not apply in respect of any period after a pupil ceases, for whatever reason, to be a chambers pupil or an entity pupil; and - .5 may be waived in part or in whole by the Pupillage Funding Committee of the BSB. - rC118 For the purposes of these requirements: - .1 "chambers pupil" means, in respect of any set of chambers, a pupil doing the non-practising or practising six months of pupillage with a pupil supervisor, or pupil supervisors, who is or are a member, or members, of that set of chambers; - .2 "entity pupil" means, in respect of a BSB authorised body, a pupil doing the non-practising or practising six months of pupillage with a pupil-master or pupil-masters who are managers or employees of such BSB authorised body; - .3 "non-practising pupil" means a chambers pupil or an entity pupil doing the non-practising six months of pupillage; - .4 "practising pupil" means a chambers pupil or an entity pupil doing the practising six months of pupillage; - .5 "month" means calendar month starting on the same day of the month as that on which the pupil began the non-practising, or practising, six months pupillage, as the case may be; - .6 any payment made to a pupil by a barrister pursuant to Rule C115 above shall constitute an amount received by the pupil from his practice as a barrister; and - .7 the following travel by a pupil shall not constitute travel for the purposes of his pupillage: - .a travel between his home and chambers or, for an entity pupil, his place of work; and - .b travel for the purposes of his practice as a barrister.
+- .2 do not apply in the case of pupils who are doing a period of pupillage in a set of chambers, or in a BSB entity, as part of a training programme offered by another organisation which is authorised by the Bar Standards Board to take pupils; - .3 do not apply in the case of pupils who have completed both the non-practising and the practising six months of pupillage; - .4 save as provided in Rule rC117.3 above, do not apply in respect of any period after a pupil ceases, for whatever reason, to be a chambers pupil or an entity pupil; and - .5 may be waived in part or in whole by the BSB. - rC118 For the purposes of these requirements: - .1 "chambers pupil" means, in respect of any set of chambers, a pupil doing the non-practising or practising six months of pupillage with a pupil supervisor, or pupil supervisors, who is or are a member, or members, of that set of chambers; - .2 "entity pupil" means, in respect of a BSB entity a pupil doing the non-practising or practising six months of pupillage with a pupil-master or pupil-masters who are managers or employees of such BSB entity; - .3 "non-practising pupil" means a chambers pupil or an entity pupil doing the non-practising six months of pupillage; - .4 "practising pupil" means a chambers pupil or an entity pupil doing the practising six months of pupillage; - .5 "month" means calendar month starting on the same day of the month as that on which the pupil began the non-practising, or practising, six months pupillage, as the case may be; - .6 any payment made to a pupil by a barrister pursuant to Rule rC115 above shall constitute an amount received by the pupil from their practice as a barrister; and - .7 the following travel by a pupil shall not constitute travel for the purposes of their pupillage: - .a travel between their home and chambers or, for an entity pupil, their place of work; and - .b travel for the purposes of their practice as a barrister.